0xSpaceShard/starknet-devnet/page/docs/guide/postman.md

 ```
 POST /postman/send_message_to_l2
 ```
 Sending mock transactions from L1 to L2 without the need for running L1.
 Deployed L2 contract address `l2_contract_address` and `entry_point_selector` must be valid otherwise new block will not be created.

+Normally `nonce` is calculated by l1 StarknetContract but in this case, we need to provide it manually.

 Example POST json:
 ```